Westminster Presbyterian Church (Los Angeles): Rev. Hampton B. Hawes, Sr.

 In 1912, Rev. Hampton B. Hawes, a graduate of Fisk University and Lincoln University Theological Seminary, was installed as pastor following Rev. Holman's retirement.
-Two years later, he married Gertrude Holman, one of Rev. Holman's daughters and church pianoist.
-In 1937, Rev. Hawes was elected Moderator of the Los Angeles Presbytery at a meeting with 325 ministers and lay delegates.
+Two years later, he married Gertrude Holman, one of Holman's daughters and church pianoist.
+In 1937, Hawes was elected Moderator of the Los Angeles Presbytery at a meeting with 325 ministers and lay delegates.

 The late 1930s and early 1940s saw congregational growth.
-Rev. Hawes supported the building of a recreational center for community young people.
-On his 26th anniversary of service, the Westminster Sunday School classes, led by superintendents La Vonzell Gates and Neile Adams, celebrated Rev. Hawes.
+Hawes supported the building of a recreational center for community young people.
+On his 26th anniversary of service, the Westminster Sunday School classes, led by superintendents La Vonzell Gates and Neile Adams, celebrated Hawes.
 In 1941, the church had 19 Bible school classrooms and two Sunday services.
 The Westminster Presbyterian Choir had 40-members.
-Mabel Hawes, another daughter of Rev. Hawes, was organist.
+Mabel Hawes, another daughter of Hawes, was organist.
 Cyrus Keller was the choir director.
-In 1944, Rev. Hawes was unanimously elected Moderator of the California Synod of the Presbyterian Church (USA).
+In 1944, Hawes was unanimously elected Moderator of the California Synod of the Presbyterian Church (USA).

 Westminster organized a Boy Scout Troop in 1947.
 In 1957, Golden State Mutual Insurance provided free tickets to Westminster's Scout Troop 205 to attend the annual high school football Shrine Hi Classic at the Los Angeles Coliseum.

 In 1948, the Los Angeles Times reported that Westminster Presbyterian Church paid $125,000 for the property being vacated by St. Paul's Presbyterian Church located at 2230 West Jefferson Boulevard.
 St. Paul's congregation was merging with Baldwin Hills Community Presbyterian Church and moving to the facility on La Brea Ave. and Coliseum Street.
 The newspaper noted there were 800 active Westminster Presbyterian Church members.
 On Sunday, June 19, 1949, the Westminster caravan traveled from its 35th and Denker location to its new home at 3rd and Jefferson.
 The first service was held Sunday evening.

-One of the defining community projects of Rev. Hawes tenure, following a visit to Seoul with Dr. Henry A. McPherson, was his campaign to procure homes for homeless and unwanted Korean War orphans of "Negro" paternity.
+One of the defining community projects of Hawes' tenure, following a visit to Seoul with Dr. Henry A. McPherson, was his campaign to procure homes for homeless and unwanted Korean War orphans of "Negro" paternity.
 The California Eagle reported in 1956 that more than thirty families had "made applications for adoption proceedings."
 By 1958, more than fifty families had been recommended for the adoption program, which was directed by Henry Holt.

-In 1958, Rev. Hawes celebrated forty-five years of service to Westminster Presbyterian Church.
+In 1958, Hawes celebrated forty-five years of service to Westminster Presbyterian Church.
 The congregation gifted him a 1958 Ford Mercury automobile.
 Mrs. Sarah A. McPherson, one of the original members of Westminster, gave the car keys to Rev. and Mrs. Hawes.
-At his retirement service, Rev. Hawes had been instrumental in placing 70 Korean orphans for adoption, including 40 within Westminster Presbyterian Church families.
-The Los Angeles Sentinel photographed Rev. Hawes with a dozen adoptees attending the retirement service.
+At his retirement service, Hawes had been instrumental in placing 70 Korean orphans for adoption, including 40 within Westminster Presbyterian Church families.
+The Los Angeles Sentinel photographed Hawes with a dozen adoptees attending the retirement service.
 Church membership had increased to 1,500 upon his retirement.